 From temple-hopping to eating your body weight in delicious street food; shopping vibrant night markets to exploring waterfalls, there’s slim chance you’ll be bored in charming Chiang Mai.
 Even if you never left the walls of the Old City with its meandering alleyways and temple-studded streets, there’s something interesting to see, do and eat around almost every corner.
 Ready to go?
-We support that decision, and our local Chiang Mai tour guides have you covered with everything you need to know before you go and once you’re there.
+Here’s everything you need to know before you go and once you’re there.

 Chiang Mai Airport is located a short distance from the city centre, and once you land in Chiang Mai, the best way to get to where you’re staying is by grabbing a taxi from the airport.
 Transportation service counters are located on the first floor opposite domestic and international arrival lounges.
 Expect to pay around THB 160 for a taxi to most destinations in the city.
 Pick up a slip from the desk in Arrivals after indicating where you’ll be going, and then wait for an indication that your taxi is ready to go.

 There are a few ways to get around Chiang Mai once you’re there, including on foot, by tuk-tuk and by songthaew.